 In his own words, the author wrote “… simply put, a celebration, a vain attempt to capture what fueled Marriott’s drive, commitment, determination, ambition, and indefatigability.
 An exploration of the pain at his core, the devil-may-care attitude he fostered, and his true force and true spirit.
 It answers, why, for all his faults, he was truly loved, even by those he hurt most.”

 Spence talked to many friends, fellow musicians, managers, roadies and hundreds of other people who knew him and shared stages, studios and lifetime with him.
-The mass of interviews, correspondence and personal memories – from school mates from his teens to band mates of his various outfits in England and the US in the early 1980s – is overwhelming and supplies a very disturbing and often, to a degree, unpleasant picture of the man with the great voice.
-Who could be both an angel, a close friend, a caring mate and loving father; whenever addiction, alcoholism, psychosis and paranoia allowed.
+The mass of interviews, correspondence and personal memories – from school mates from his teens to band mates of his various outfits in England and the US in the early 1980s – is overwhelming and supplies a very disturbing and often, to a degree, unpleasant picture of the man with the great voice, who could be both an angel, a close friend, a caring mate and loving father; whenever addiction, alcoholism, psychosis and paranoia allowed.
 Which unfortunately was rather rare, already in the late 1960s.

 His very bright future and “great expectations” were all reduced to massive personal problems, heavy drinking and drug abuse, and repeatedly making the wrong decisions.
-More than once, he would get tangled up with the wrong people who usually ripped him off, which in show business will be devastating.
+More than once, he would get tangled up with the wrong people who usually ripped him off, which in show business was devastating.
 “On Marriott’s long downward trajectory, senior (and less so) English crime figures and high-ranking members of the American Mafia pervaded his life.
 His close links to the [London organized crime bosses] Krays stretched back to the sixties and from the mid-seventies until his death, he was informally managed by Laurie O’Leary, Ronnie Kay’s best pal and business associate.
 In America, his contractual problems saw him negotiate with infamous Mafioso figures…..”

 However, no matter how his personality is described, he will always be remembered as one of England’s greatest singers.
 And a Mod icon as well.
 With a Steve Marriott who may have had kicked most of his bad habits and addictions, the history of English pop and rock music would definitely be a different one today.